nkdAgility/NKDAgility.com/site/content/resources/blog/2014/2014-06-11-tfs-process-template-migration-script-updated/index.md

 resourceType: blog
 slug: tfs-process-template-migration-script-updated
 aliases:
   - /blog/tfs-process-template-migration-script-updated
 tags:
   - agile
   - process-template
   - scrum
   - tfs
 categories:
   - tools-and-techniques
-coverImage: nakedalm-experts-visual-studio-alm-1-1.png
+preview: nakedalm-experts-visual-studio-alm-1-1.png
 ---

 Did you know that you can quite easily to do a TFS process template migration?
 Did you notice I used the "quite" in there.
 Well if you think of the Process Template as the blueprints then the Team Project that you create is the concrete instance of that blueprint.